nttnhannho/data-structures/README.md

 # data-structures
-In this project, I will implement some popular data structures using Python programming language.
+In this project, I will implement popular data structures as well as modules using Python programming language.
 + Built-in:
-	- List
+	- list
-	- Tuple
+	- tuple
-	- Set
+	- set
-	- Dict
+	- dict
 + User-defined:
 	- Array
 	- Linked list